pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 or the namespace where the Learning Center Operator is deployed.
 The secret resources must be of type `kubernetes.io/dockerconfigjson`.

-This doesn't result in any secrets being added to the namespace created for each workshop session.
-The secrets are only added to the workshop namespace and are not visible to a user.
+The secrets are added to the workshop namespace and are not visible to a user.
+No secrets are added to the namespace created for each workshop session.

 For container images used as part of Learning Center itself, such as the container image for the training portal web interface and the builtin base workshop images, if you have copied these from the